 Reef Plan sets ambitious but achievable targets for improved water quality and land management practices and identifies actions to improve the quality of water entering the reef.
 Initially established in 2003, the plan was updated in 2009 and 2013.
 It details specific actions and deliverables to be completed by 2018 when Reef Plan will be reviewed.
 Find out more about the history of Reef Plan.

-The development of Reef Plan was guided by the new Scientific Consensus Statement which shows that poor water quality is continuing to have a detrimental effect on reef health.
+The development of Reef Plan was guided by the 2013 Scientific Consensus Statement which shows that poor water quality is continuing to have a detrimental effect on reef health.

 Continue to reduce pollutant loads, particularly by targeting water quality improvement to the highest risk pollutants in the highest risk regions.